G-Francio/SpecDB-Gui/ReadMe.md

 ### SpecDB GUI

-A simple front-end for SpecDB and QUBRICS formatted spectral DataBases.
-It allows a user to query a database and plot the results using [Astrocook](https://das-oats.github.io/astrocook/), or matplotlib.
+SpecDB GUI is a simple front-end for SpecDB and QUBRICS formatted spectral databases.
+It allows users to query a database and plot the results using either [Astrocook](https://das-oats.github.io/astrocook/), or matplotlib.

 #### Requirements

-- SpecDB, and its requirements
+- SpecDB and its requirements

-- Astrocook, and its requirements
+- Astrocook and its requirements

 - PySimpleGUI

-If one is only interested in a QUBRICS formatted database, SpecDB is then not required.

-Using a Conda, or virtual environments, is recommended, as they allow to keep the base python installation clean.
-The project is developed in Python3.7, but any Python3 version should work.
+If you are only interested in a QUBRICS formatted database, SpecDB is not required.
+We recommend using Conda or virtual environments to keep the base Python installation clean.
+The project is developed in Python 3.7, but any Python 3 version should work.

 #### Installation

+To install SpecDB GUI, follow these steps:

+1- Clone the repository: `git clone https://github.com/G-Francio/SpecDB-Gui.git`

-Clone the repository (`git clone https://github.com/G-Francio/SpecDB-Gui.git`) and change `ac_path` parameter in `config.yaml` so that it reflects the installation path of Astrocook's.
+2 - Change the `ac_path` parameter in `config.yaml` to reflect the installation path of Astrocook.

-To start the GUI: `python gui.py`
+3 - Start the GUI: `python gui.py`